 The services of the Frey Chair are not limited to just large family foundations, or by the service area or mission of the family foundation.
 All foundations are valued.

-With the leadership of the Grand Rapids Community Foundation, in 2000 the Johnson Center developed a community research and data mapping entity called the Community Research Institute (CRI).
-Supported by other Grand Rapids foundations, CRI continues to operate from a belief that reliable information supports democratic decision-making.
-The role of CRI is often described as “democratizing the data.”
-CRI data and the mapping capacity for this data allow any foundation, donor, or nonprofit organization to have access to the same level of sophisticated information usually retained by larger organizations.
+With the leadership of the Grand Rapids Community Foundation, in 2000 the Johnson Center developed a community research and data mapping entity called the Community Research Institute now the Community Data and Research Lab (CDRL).
+Supported by other Grand Rapids foundations, CDRL continues to operate from a belief that reliable information supports democratic decision-making.
+The role of CDRL is often described as “democratizing the data.”
+CDRL data and the mapping capacity for this data allow any foundation, donor, or nonprofit organization to have access to the same level of sophisticated information usually retained by larger organizations.

 The Council of Michigan Foundations and the Michigan Nonprofit Association use this community research expertise in working with their members and in the development of public policy initiatives for the charitable field.